Ronmi/mailserver-in-container/README.md

 # What's inside

+- Fail2ban to lower risk of being attacked.
 - Postfix for sending mail, with SSL/STARTTLS support.
 - Dovecot for receiving mail, with SSL support.
 - SpamAssassin for spam detection, with per-user based bayes filter.